 Every year in April, thousands of songwriters, composers, producers and industry from around the world come to Los Angeles for the ASCAP "I Create Music" EXPO - a one-of-a-kind conference dedicated entirely to the art and business of music creation.

 The EXPO packs dozens of panels, workshops, performances and networking opportunities into three days of education and inspiration.
-Our panelists are the best of the best - Katy Perry, Quincy Jones, Justin Timberlake, Lindsey Buckingham, Dr. Luke, John Mayer, Ann & Nancy Wilson (Heart), Tom Petty and Randy Newman have all joined us at the EXPO, among many others.
+Our panelists are the best of the best - Katy Perry, Quincy Jones, Justin Timberlake, Lindsey Buckingham, Dr. Luke, John Mayer, Bill Withers, Tom Petty and Randy Newman have all joined us at the EXPO, among many others.

 The ASCAP "I Create Music" EXPO is your chance to learn, connect and succeed.
 Find out more at www.ascap.com/expo.